Top Nuggets vs. Suns Players to Watch - Western Conference Semifinals Game 5

 Suns Players to Watch

-- Ayton is averaging a team-best 10 rebounds per contest.
-And he is delivering 18 points and 1.7 assists, making 58.9% of his shots from the floor.
+- Ayton is putting up a team-best 10 rebounds per game.
+And he is producing 18 points and 1.7 assists, making 58.9% of his shots from the floor.

-- Booker is putting up team highs in points (27.8 per game) and assists (5.5).
-And he is delivering 4.5 rebounds, making 49.4% of his shots from the floor and 35.1% from beyond the arc, with 2.1 triples per contest.

-- Kevin Durant is putting up 29.1 points, 6.6 rebounds and 5 assists per game, making 56% of his shots from the floor and 40.4% from beyond the arc, with 2 triples per contest.
+- The Suns receive 29.1 points, 6.6 rebounds and 5 assists per game from Kevin Durant.

-- The Suns get 7.3 points, 3.5 rebounds and 1.5 assists per game from Josh Okogie.
+- Josh Okogie gets the Suns 7.3 points, 3.5 rebounds and 1.5 assists per contest.
+He also averages 0.8 steals and 0.5 blocked shots.

 Top Performers (Last 10 Games)